FDio/csit/docs/report/vpp_performance_tests/documentation/containers.rst

 ~~~

 LXC is the well-known and heavily tested low-level Linux container
-runtime [lxc-source]_, that provides a userspace interface for the Linux kernel
+runtime [lxcsource]_, that provides a userspace interface for the Linux kernel
 containment features.
 With a powerful API and simple tools, LXC enables
 Linux users to easily create and manage system or application
 containers.
 LXC uses following kernel features to contain processes: